freeskier93/apcupsd2influx2.x/README.md

 Docker image that will collect UPS telemetry data and export it to InfluxDB 2.x (NOT compatible with InfluxDB 1.x).
 UPS data is collected from [APCUPSD](http://www.apcupsd.org/) using the [apcaccess](https://pypi.org/project/apcaccess/) Python library.

-This container also fixes issues with future datatype conflicts because datatypes are strictly defined.
-In particular, trying to infer UPS serial number datatype can cause serious issues with InfluxDB since you can't delete/modify fields.
-Some UPSs may be all numbers the data is converted to an integer/float, while other UPSs may have letters so they get converted to strings.
-If this happens (say when changing UPSs) it will cause errors when writing the data to Influx.
+This script also prevents issues with future datatype conflicts because datatypes are strictly defined.
+In particular, trying to infer UPS serial number datatype can cause issues when channging UPSs.
+Some UPSs may use all numbers where some may have numbers and letters.
+In the case of all numbers it would be identified as a float, but if it has letteres it would be identified as a string.
+If you change UPSs and go from float to string this will cause errors when writing the data to the Influx database due to datatybe mismatch.

 ## TODO
 - [ ] Perform energy consumption calculation and provide it as a field called ENERGY